Dreaming381/Latios-Framework/README.md

 Animation and Rendering provides authored animation, simulated animation, and everything in between.
 It includes an overhauled Entities Graphics for significantly improved performance of both skinned and non-skinned entities including true frustum culling and LOD support.
-It also provides extra features such as enabled bit toggled rendering and mesh modifications in Burst jobs.
+It also provides a comprehensive API for injecting custom effects into ECS rendering.

 On the animation side, Kinemation supports bone entity and optimized bone buffer configurations.
 It includes utilities for inertial blending.
-And for animation clips it leverages ACL, a powerful high quality animation compression solution used in AAA titles such as Rise of the Tomb Raider and Valorant.
+And for animation clips it leverages ACL, a powerful high quality animation compression solution used in AAA titles such as Rise of the Tomb Raider, Fortnite, and Valorant.

 ### Calligraphics